-Corrosion behavior of steel pipe samples in the new amine-based VCI in steam/water loops at elevated temperature was investigated to explore its inhibiting effectiveness as an alternative for hydrazine.
+Corrosion behavior of low carbon steel pipe samples in the new amine-based VCI in steam/water loops at elevated temperature was investigated to explore its inhibiting effectiveness as an alternative for to hydrazine.
 Electrochemical polarization behavior was conducted in 50 to 500 mg/L inhibitor solutions.
-Samples were polished (1.0 μm surface finish), placed in a flat cell and tested in deionized water solutions containing 50 to 500 mg/L VCI inhibitor at elevated temperatures.
-Corrosion behavior of carbon steel pipe samples was assessed during complete immersion in boiling water while exposed to the new VCI and without inhibitor (control sample).
-Apparatus for testing was similar to that recommended in ASTM G12327 (Erlenmeyer flask and condenser, hot plate to maintain solution at its boiling point, Figure 2).
+Samples were polished (1.0 $\mu$ m surface finish), placed in a flat cell and tested in deionized water solutions containing 50 to 500 mg/L VCI inhibitor at elevated temperatures.
+Corrosion behavior of carbon steel pipe samples was assessed during complete immersion in boiling water while exposed to the new VCI and without inhibitor.
+Apparatus for testing was similar to that recommended in ASTM G123 (Erlenmeyer flask and condenser, hot plate to maintain solution at its boiling point, Figure 2).
 These tests were conducted in control solution (filtered water, no inhibitor), 50, 100, 200 and 500 mg/L VCI addition.
-Test duration was ~700 hours.
+Test duration was about 700 hours.

-The steam/water loop system included a Chromalox electric boiler and steel pipe loop.
-Chromalox Packaged Electric Steam and Hot Water Boiler is a safe and versatile heat source to produce low or high pressure steam (~100 psi).
-A closed loop system was assembled that can circulate and maintain steam at 118 °C (245 °F), 90 psi.
+The steam/water loop system included an electric boiler and steel pipe loop, to produce low or high pressure steam (~100 psi).
+A closed loop system was assembled to circulate and maintain steam at 118°C (245°F), 90 psi.
 Tests were conducted on the control (no inhibitor was used) for a duration of 1,100 hours.
-Test duration for the 100 mg/L VCI was 2,200 hours.
-During these tests, corrosion rate measurements were monitored using electrical resistance (ER) techniques and the Metal Samples MS3500E electrical resistance probe system with a data-logger was used for measuring and storing corrosion data.
+Test duration for the 100 mg/L corrosion inihibitor was 2,200 hours.
+During these tests, corrosion rate measurements were monitored using electrical resistance (ER) techniques.

-Light microscopy, scanning electron microscopy (SEM/EDS analysis) and XPS analysis were performed after corrosion tests to verify extent of corrosion damage on the exposed surfaces after each test, using image analysis, SEM/EDS followed by surface chemistry post-corrosion tests using high resolution XPS analysis.
+Light microscopy, scanning electron microscopy (SEM/EDS analysis) and XPS analysis were performed after the corrosion tests to verify the extent of corrosion damage on the exposed surfaces after each test, using image analysis and SEM/EDS, followed by surface chemistry post-corrosion tests using high resolution XPS analysis.

-RESULTS AND DISCUSSIONS
+RESULTS and DISCUSSIONS

-Electrochemical polarization behavior of the steel pipes in different concentration of corrosion inhibitors at different temperature are shown in Figure 1.
-Results indicated that the new VCI is an anodic corrosion inhibitor capable of lowering corrosion rate and expanding the passivation range for steel pipe in working condition of hot steam/water system.
-Corrosion rate based on the cyclic polarization test results as follows: for the control 17.2 μ A/cm2 (7.91 mpy), in presence of 100 mg/L VCI 4.73 μ A/cm2 (2.18 mpy) and when a 200 mg/L VCI was added to solution, corrosion rate decreased to 2.86 μ A/cm2 (1.24 mpy).
+Electrochemical polarization behaviors of the steel pipes in different concentrations of corrosion inhibitors at different temperature are shown in Figure 1.
+Results indicated that the new VCI is an anodic corrosion inhibitor capable of lowering corrosion rates and expanding the passivation range for steel pipe in working condition of hot steam/water system.
+Corrosion rates based on the cyclic polarization test results are as follows: for the control, 17.2 $\mu$ A/cm (7.91 mpy); in presence of 100 mg/L VCI, 4.73 $\mu$ A/cm (2.18 mpy); and when a 200 mg/L VCI was added to solution, the corrosion rate decreased to 2.86 $\mu$ A/cm (1.24 mpy).
 In general, the boiler industry assumes approximately 1.0 mpy corrosion rate to be an acceptable range for the open circulating system.